 Advancing Digital Innovation to Improve Equity and Reduce Financial Toxicity in Cancer Care and Research

-Cancer is the second leading cause of death in the U.S.
+Cancer is the 2nd leading cause of deaths in the U.S.

 These deaths are inequitably distributed and those patients who do survive are 2.5 times more likely to declare bankruptcy than those without disease.